19hours/sg-statutes/Acts/Trade Marks Act.md

 15\.
 An application under section 38 of the repealed Act which is pending on 15th January 1999 shall be dealt with under the old law and any necessary alteration made to the new register.

-REVOCATION FOR NON-use
+Revocation for non-use

 16.—(1) An application under section 40 of the repealed Act which is pending on 15th January 1999 shall be dealt with under the old law and any necessary alteration made to the new register.

-(2) An application under section 22(1) (a) or (b) of this Act may be made in relation to an existing registered mark at any time after 15th January 1999.
+(2) An application under section 22(1)(a) or (b) of this Act may be made in relation to an existing registered mark at any time after 15th January 1999.

 (3) However, no application referred to in sub-paragraph (2) for the revocation of the registration of an existing registered mark registered by virtue of section 41 of the repealed Act may be made until more than 5 years after 15th January 1999.